 A reformed drug user himself, he sets out to crack the lethal ring.

-Yes.
-The London-based, Guy Ritchie directed gangster movie, but Brad Pitt’s character, Mickey the Irish Traveller, has some of the best boxing moves you’re likely to see.
+Yes, the Guy Ritchie-directed gangster movie is London based, but Brad Pitt’s character, Mickey the Irish Traveller, has some of the best boxing moves you’re likely to see.
 He’s also hilarious and utterly incomprehensible.